 Time(s): Sunday 8:00 – 9:00am and repeated at 8pm Sunday evening.

-Born in good old Nova Scotia, in the town of Shelburne.
-Wayne is the founder of 105.9 Seaside FM, which started in a small room of his home back in 1999.
+Born in the town of Shelburne in good old Nova Scotia, Wayne was the founder of 105.9 Seaside FM, which started in a small room of his home back in 1999.
 Previously, Wayne volunteered for six years at another community radio station.
-Wayne enjoys radio and how it connects the listeners to their communities with the music that they grew up with, along with the new songs of today!
-Wayne states that The Listeners Are The True Stars.
+Wayne had a passion for radio and loved how it connects listeners to their communities.
+He once said that the listeners are the true stars.